MicrosoftDocs/win32/desktop-src/WinAuto/accscope.md

 ---
 title: AccScope
-description: The AccScope tool enables developers and testers to evaluate the accessibility of their app during the app's development and design, rather than in the late testing phases of an app's development cycle. ms.assetid: '7C4D78CD-CDDA-8369-B747-6224C152A997'
+description: The AccScope tool enables developers and testers to evaluate the accessibility of their app during the apps development and design, rather than in the late testing phases of an apps development cycle. ms.assetid: 7C4D78CD-CDDA-8369-B747-6224C152A997 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # AccScope